Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 vegetable chop recipe or vegetable chops recipe or beetroot cutlet recipe plating

-Vegetable chop – a Bengali street-style beetroot cutlet recipe
+Vegetable chop – a Bengali street style beetroot cutlet recipe

 Ingredients of vegetable chop